krisvanrens/lox-lang/CHALLENGES.md

 ## Chapter 2

 1. I wrote a mini-language for scatter-gather building before using Flex and Bison.
-2. The burden of having to ship a full compiler for a runtime, and the compilation overhead itself during running.
+2. It's very complex.
+The burden of having to ship a full compiler (for which architecture?) for a runtime, and the compilation overhead (memory/compute resources) itself during running.
 3. Ease of implementation of the REPL, and for facilitating the user.

 ## Chapter 3